ccitachi/PSPStain/README.md

 ## Training from Scratch
-We use `experiments/mist_launcher.py` to generate the command line arguments for training and testing.
+We use `experiments/PSPStain_launcher.py` to generate the command line arguments for training and testing.
 More details on the parameters used in training our models can be found in that launcher file.
+* set the `dataroot` in `experiments/PSPStain_launcher.py` as your data path.

+ dataset/
+│
+├── trainA/
+    ├── HE
+├── trainB/
+    ├── IHC
+├── valA/
+├── valB/

 💡**Important tips**💡
 * train on different dataset, you need to change the pretrain unet model `pretrain/BCI_unet_seg.pth` or `pretrain/MIST_unet_seg.pth`.